Email Encryption 101: Protocols & How They Work in Secure Email Sending

 • Encryption in transit (you probably know it as TLS/SSL/STARTTLS)

-• End-to-end email encryption, or public key encryption (which is obviously a more advanced option)
+• End-to-end email encryption or public key encryption

 TLS encryption

-TLS stands for Transport Layer Security and, as its name suggests, it protects emails during transportation from a sender to a receiver.
+TLS stands for Transport Layer Security and it, as its name suggests, protects emails during transportation.
 It is a reliable method used by default in many email clients, such as Gmail and Yahoo.
-Why do we say that this is just a basic encryption?
-Because TLS secures the message transition channel, not the email itself.
-This way, the email content becomes insecure as soon as it reaches the recipient.
+TLS is also known as basic encryption, as it secures the message transition channel, not the message itself.

-How does it work and how do you enable it?
+How does TLS work, and how do you enable it?

-To establish TLS secure connection, STARTTLS is used.
-It is a command that instructs the email server to switch to a secure connection via TLS or SSL (SSL, Secure Socket Layer, is a TLS predecessor).
-It is compatible with SMTP and IMAP protocols
+To establish a TLS secure connection, the STARTTLS command is used.
+This command instructs an email server to switch to a secure connection via TLS or SSL (SSL, or Secure Sockets Layer, is a TLS predecessor) and is compatible with SMTP and IMAP protocols.

-To enable STARTTLS for your email client or server, you usually need to set the proper configuration in its settings.
-Another thing to remember is the dependency on ports — port 465 is mainly used for Implicit SSL/TLS, while 587 is more common for Explicit SSL/TLS.
+To be able to use STARTTLS on your email client or server, you usually need to set the proper configuration in the server settings.
+Another thing to keep in mind is the dependency on ports — port 465 is mainly used for Implicit SSL/TLS, while port 587 is more common for Explicit SSL/TLS.
 What’s the difference?

-• With Implicit, or Forced, SSL/TLS, a sender’s server sends a request to a recipient’s server for establishing a secure connection.
-If the recipient’s server doesn’t support TLS and the exchange of the encrypted keys can’t be performed, data transition won’t be allowed.
+• With Implicit or Forced SSL/TLS, a sender’s server sends a request to a recipient’s server for establishing a secure connection.
+If the recipient’s server doesn’t support TLS and the exchange of the encryption keys can’t be performed, data transition won’t be allowed.
 This means that the email won’t be sent at all.

 End-to-end encryption

 End-to-end encryption utilizes a pair of digital keys — a public and a private one.
 Your public key is connected to your email address and is accessible to other people so that they can find you and send you encrypted emails.
-This recipient’s public key is used to encrypt a message.
-To decrypt it, you, as the recipient, need to use your private key, which is stored safely and is available only for you, its owner.
+To decrypt the emails, you, as the recipient, need to use your private key, which is stored safely and is available only to you.

 S/MIME

-• The public key is used for authentication.
-It is sent with each message to identify the sender.
+• The public key is used for authentication and is sent with each message to identify the sender.

-• The private key is used for decryption and also for generating a digital signature.
+• The private key is used for decryption but also for generating a digital signature.

 This is an image showing an illustration of public key encryption